Kilonova24/Novafield/README.md

 Exit the game.
 In the left pane of MO2, click the CK Mods dropdown.
 You should see seven empty mods.
 Double click the red Overwrite tab at the bottom of the left pane.
 Manually drag the Creations you just installed to their empty plugins.
 Deimog's files are the three sfbgs019 files.
 At Hell's Gate files are the four kgcdoom files and the take your time file at the bottom.
 The Perfect Recipe's files are the eight sfbgs00c files.

-Make sure you check the now installed plugins.
+Make sure you click the checkbox on the now installed plugins.
 Click the blue Refresh button on the top.
 Click the Sort button on the Plugins tab under Novafield.
 If it successfully sorts, you are good to click Run and start a new game.

 I recommend making a save and quitting the game after you leave the Alternate Start area.
 Some mods will not load until you quit and reload the game.